CtrlK

 Actionability

 Workflows are listed as numbered steps but lack executable code examples.
 The 'Content Creation Workflow' and 'Pre-Meeting Preparation' sections describe what to do but don't show concrete commands or code snippets for file operations.
-Python script references exist but no actual usage examples with expected outputs.
+The Python script references exist but aren't shown.

 2 / 3